Skip to main content

 Cost CategoryLowMediumHighNotes

-Electrical Contractor License$560$2,240$6,720Most states require a master electrician license (4-6 years experience + exam + fingerprints) to own an electrical contracting business.
+Electrical Contractor License$560$2,240$6,720Most states require a master electrician license (typically several years of journeyman experience plus an exam and fingerprints) to own an electrical contracting business.

-Insurance$2,240$7,840$22,400Electrical work carries significant liability — electrical fires can result in six-figure claims.
-Minimum $1M general liability required by most GCs.
+Insurance$2,240$7,840$22,400Electrical work carries significant liability — electrical fire claims can run into six figures or more.
+One-million-per-occurrence general liability is the standard floor required by most general contractors.

 Marketing & Subcontractor Relationships$560$3,360$11,200GC subcontract relationships provide consistent project work without marketing spend.
 Build these first.